 Will I be able to continue to access Erasmus+ funding?

-In theory, it is business as usual for the Erasmus+ programme until the end of May 2022.
-However, this is subject to change depending on the eventual agreements made between the UK and the EU.
-Anyone taking part in the Erasmus+ programme should remain in close contact with the International Opportunities Team for further updates as and when available.
+In theory, it is business as usual for the Erasmus+ programme until the end of May 2023.
+If you are interested in the Erasmus+ programme, please contact the International Opportunities Team at Salford-IOT@salford.ac.uk for further information.

 Tuition fees and student maintenance support

 Tuition Fees: EU nationals currently studying whose course started before 31 July 2021 will continue to pay the same tuition fees as UK students for the duration of your course.
 If your course starts after 1 August 2021 the government has stated that you would be charged International Student fees.

 Loans and Grants: The Student Loans Company have confirmed that the rules for EU nationals to access loans and/or grants will be unchanged for those currently studying on courses which started before 31 July 2021.
 EU students applying will still have access to student funding support and their eligibility will continue throughout their course.
 If your course starts after 1 August 2021 you will no longer be eligible for main UK student loans unless you have a qualifying form of settled or similar status, for example Right of Permanent Residence (ROPR).
 These will be subject to other requirements.
 Northern Ireland, Scotland and Wales will have separate arrangements.